 - a maturity ladder to analyse the mismatch between cash in and outflows for specific time band.
-These mismatches indicate the volume of liquidity that BancoPosta RFC may potentially need to have in each time band if all the outflows occur at the earliest possible date; - indicators required by the prudential standards contained in Regulation (EU) no. 575/2013 and in Delegated Regulations (EU) no. 61/2015 and no. 876/2019, such as the Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR); - Early Warning Indicators (EWI) defined internally, consisting of specific indicators and market indicators, in order to promptly identify any stress situations impacting liquidity.
+These mismatches indicate the volume of liquidity that BancoPosta RFC may potentially need to have in each time band if all the outflows occur at the earliest possible date; - indicators required by the prudential standards contained in Regulation (EU) no 575/2013 such as the Liquidity Coverage Ratio (LCR) and the Net Stable Funding Ratio (NSFR); - Early Warning Indicators (EWI) defined internally, consisting of specific indicators and market indicators, in order to promptly identify any stress situations impacting liquidity.